 Elisa Capitanio is Head of Design at social media intelligence agency Storyful.
 She also runs her own independent abstract art business.
 Here’s her experience of working in Dublin: A master of both digital design and abstract art Elisa Capitanio came to Ireland more than a decade ago completely by chance.
 Living in Italy, she longed for a change of pace, so she left her home in Bergamo and moved to London.
 Dublin came calling with an opportunity for Elisa to try her hand at being a web designer, so she packed her bags for a second time and moved country again.
 Since then, Irelan

 Fergus O’Neill is the graphic designer responsible for the “Feck It, Sure It’s Grand” line of products.
-He also created a series of prints depicting twentieth-century Dublin landmarks such as the Poolbeg electricity generating station and the monumental concrete silos, now demolished, at Boland’s Mill.
+He also created a series of prints depicting 20th century Dublin landmarks, such as the Poolbeg electricity station and the now-demolished concrete silos at Boland’s Mill.
 You may have seen some of his work in Dublin’s Jam Art Factory.
-Fergus studied visual communication at Dún Laoghaire College of Art and Design, now IADT, and works from a shed in Irishtown.
-Keep Going, Sure It’s Grand.
-That could be the motto of the Irish Dublin.ie: Tell me about “Feck It, Sure It’s Grand”.
-It was in part based on the Brit
+Fergus studied visual communication at Dún Laoghaire College of Art and Design – now IADT – and works from a shed in Irishtown.
+Dublin.ie sat down with him to find out more.
+He tells u

 Dr. Ruth Johnson is Dublin’s City Archaeologist and she is charged with protecting, managing and investigating the city’s oldest heritage – much of which is underground.
 As well as conservation projects, Ruth has input into new developments across the city and a role in policy development advocacy.
 We spoke to her about how she works and what’s going on across the city – under the ground, in our oldest graveyards and in half-hidden houses.
 In conversation with Dr. Ruth Johnson Ruth began her career working on a community excavation project in Yorkshire, while doing her A-levels.
 This piqued her interest in archaeology and she went on to do